-Spray applied fireproofing IS NOT suitable for surfaces exposed to moisture or high humidity levels.
+Spray applied fireproofing is usually not suitable for surfaces exposed to moisture or high humidity levels.
 The moisture and humidity will deteriorate the products.
 In addition, the moisture may cause mold growth due to the porous nature of SFRM.
 However, some manufacturers make SFRM products that are able to handle humidity and freeze-thaw conditions.

 Spray Applied Fire Proofing Properties

 There are three key properties of SFRMs: density (pcf), bond strength (adhesion/cohesion), and application thickness.